 - Posted on: May 5 2016

-A septoplasty is a surgical procedure to correct a deviated nasal septum.
+Septoplasty is a surgical procedure to correct a deviated nasal septum.
 The nasal septum is the wall of bone and cartilage that divides the nostrils.
-Some people are born with a deviated, or displaced, septum; others may suffer such a displacement due to traumatic injury.
+Some people are born with a deviated or displaced septum.
+Others may suffer such a displacement due to traumatic injury.
 In some cases, a deviated septum is a minor irregularity and presents no medical or aesthetic problem.
-In others, however, a deviated septum may result in breathing or sinus problems, or may contribute to an unattractive appearance of the nose.
-In such cases, a septoplasty may be performed, either as part of nasal reconstruction, sinus surgery, or rhinoplasty.
+In others, however, a deviated septum may result in breathing or sinus problems or may contribute to an unattractive appearance of the nose.
+In such cases, a septoplasty may be performed, either as part of the reconstruction of the nose, sinus surgery, or rhinoplasty.

 Reasons for Septoplasty